pjrclarke/snap/readme.md

 [Back to top](<#contents>)
 <hr>

+# Credits #

 ## Content ##
 - The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - HTML and CSS code is custom.
-- Javascript code was inspired by Marina Ferreira - https://marina-ferreira.github.io/tutorials/js/memory-game/.
-I built upon her code and as it felt unfinished, I finished it.
+- Javascript code was inspired by Marina Ferreira - [Link to repository](https://marina-ferreira.github.io/tutorials/js/memory-game/).
 - The Wireframes were created using software on [Balsamiq](https://www.balsamiq.cloud).

 ## Media ##

-- Images were taken from https://pixabay.com/ which offers Stunning royalty-free images & royalty-free stock images.
+- Images were taken from [Pixabay](https://pixabay.com/) which offers Stunning royalty-free images & royalty-free stock images.
-- Sounds were downloaded from https://freesound.org where you can Find any sound you like in a collaborative collection of 599,791 free sounds.
+- Sounds were downloaded from [FreeSound](https://freesound.org) where you can Find any sound you like in a collaborative collection of 599,791 free sounds.
-- The favicon was created on https://favicon.io/favicon-generator/
+- The favicon was created on [Favicon](https://favicon.io/favicon-generator/)